khnom5000/go-read-docx/README.md

 # go-read-docx
-## simple way to read parts of a docx in go
+## simple way to read a docx in golang

 ```go
 package main